-- CHAR

-- VARCHAR
+- CHAR - VARCHAR

 - NCHAR

 - NVARCHAR

 - LVARCHAR

 - TEXT

 - CLOB

 When the replicated row is applied on the target server, the data is converted from UTF-8 to the code set that is used on the target server.
-No attempt is made to convert character data contained within opaque data types such as user-defined types (UDTs) or DataBlade module data.
+No attempt is made to convert character data contained within opaque data types, such as TimeSeries data types, user-defined data types, or DataBlade[®] module data types.